 Patients may also want to explore emerging mesothelioma treatment options such as immunotherapy and photodynamic therapy, as well as learn about clinical trials.
-Many patients also find relief through holistic treatments that focus on the whole person, physically, emotionally and spiritually.
+Many patients also find relief through holistic treatments that focus on the whole person physically, emotionally, and spiritually.

 Surgery for Mesothelioma

-If mesothelioma is diagnosed in an early stage and the patient is healthy enough, the doctor may perform surgery to remove as much of the cancer or the affected organ as possible.
+If mesothelioma is diagnosed in an early stage and the patient is healthy enough, the doctor may perform surgery to remove as much of the cancer of the affected organ as possible.
 This is known as radical surgery.
 The most common surgeries for mesothelioma are:

 - Extrapleural Pneumonectomy, or EPP.
 This surgery is used to treat pleural mesothelioma in the lining of the chest wall and lungs.
 The doctor removes the affected lung, as well as the surrounding tissue and lymph nodes.

 - Pleurectomy Decortication, or P/D. In this pleural mesothelioma surgery, the doctor takes out the tissue that lines the lung and the chest wall.
 The surgeon also removes the tissue that lines the diaphragm and the mediastinum.

 - Cytoreduction or debulking surgery.
 This surgery is used to treat peritoneal mesothelioma, which affects the abdominal cavity and abdominal organs.
 The doctor removes as much of the cancer as possible from the abdominal cavity and gives the patient heated intraoperative chemotherapy during the procedure.